How to Write Your Company’s Very First Christmas Newsletter

 The Christmas season is a time to reflect and to look forward, so finish your company newsletter with your upcoming plans.
 Show people that your start-up is here to stay, and that you have exciting new developments ahead.

 After you have written the newsletter, it’s time to tackle the layout.
-The articles are easier to read when they are arranged in two or three columns.
-Make the most important headlines the largest, and use no more than two fonts.
-Rather than printing Christmas newsletters on plain paper, choose festive Christmas paper to match the celebratory feelings of the season.
+Articles are easier to read when they are arranged in two or three columns.
+Make the most important headlines the largest, and use no more than two fonts for the entire newsletter.
+Also, rather than printing your Christmas newsletters on plain paper, choose festive Christmas paper to match the celebratory feelings of the season.
 Your newsletter will not only get read, but it is likely to be displayed alongside other Christmas cards during December.